robarbms/JobStalker/README.md

 1. **Set up the database.**
     Open pgAdmin.
-    Create a new database and name it NightStocker.
+    Create a new database and name it JobStalker.
     You can use the default user `postgres`.
     Create a password.
     Use the default port `5432`